 The regulatory framework

 The trade is governed by a complex mix of Commonwealth legislative regimes falling under the Australian Meat and Livestock Industry Act 1997 (AMLI Act) and the Export Control Act 1982 (EC Act).
-Both of these regimes are administered by the Australian Government Department of Agriculture and Water Resources (DAWR).
+Both of these regimes are administered by the Australian Government Department of Agriculture, Water and the Environment (DAWE).
 In addition to these laws, the Commonwealth Navigation Act 1912 and state-based animal welfare legislation also play a role in the regulation of the trade.

 The AMLI Act provides a regime for the licensing of exporters.
 It prohibits the export of livestock without the appropriate licence.
-The Secretary of DAWR is empowered to make orders that impose certain conditions on export licences.
+The Secretary of DAWE is empowered to make orders that impose certain conditions on export licences.
 The relevant order is the Australian Meat and Live-stock Industry (Standards) Order 2005.
 This Order requires licence holders to comply with the Australian Standards for the Export of Livestock (Version 2.3) 2011 (ASEL).
+From 1 November 2020, version 3 of the ASEL come into effect.
 The ASEL set out the requirements for the live export process and cover the following stages of the export chain: